kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

   so it should not break any of existing automation.
 This means that if `pvc.Status.AllocatedResources` is available it will be used for calculating quota.

-  To facilitate older kubelet - external resize controller will set `pvc.Status.ResizeStatus` to "''" after entire expansion process is complete.
+  To facilitate older kubelet - external resize controller will set `pvc.Status.AllocatedResourceStatus[storage]` to "''" after entire expansion process is complete.
 This will ensure that `ResizeStatus` is updated after expansion is complete even with older kubelet.
 No recovery from expansion failure will be possible in this case and the workaround will be removed once feature goes GA.

   One more thing to keep in mind is - enabling this feature in kubelet while keeping it disabled in external-resizer will cause